masalinas/poc-keycloak-token-exchange/README.md

 ## Install infrastructure:

 Before start we need a Keycloak instance correctly configured.
-By default this the Token Exchange specificaion is not active in Keycloak so we must deploy Keycloak activating this property like this:
+By default the Token Exchange specification is not actived in Keycloak so we must to deploy Keycloak with these this properties included.
 We will used these parameters:

-- Port: 8080
+- **Port**: 8080
-- Keycload admin credentials: admin/password
+- **Keycload admin credentials**: admin/password
-- Properties to be activated: token-exchange, admin-fine-grained-authz.
+- **Properties to be activated**: token-exchange, admin-fine-grained-authz.
 Note: **impersonation is activated by default.**
-- Image Tag: quay.io/keycloak/keycloak:24.0.4
+- **Image Tag**: quay.io/keycloak/keycloak:24.0.4

 Execute this docker command: